openvinotoolkit/openvino/docs/IE_PLUGIN_DG/NewTransformation.md

 Transformations library is independent from InferenceEngine target library and located in `inference-engine/src/transformations` directory.
 Transformations root directory contains two folders:
 1. ngraph_ops - legacy opset operations needed for nGraph to CNNNetwork conversion.
-2. transformations - includes all transformations, utils, runtime info attributes and pass managers for conversion between opsets.
+2. transformations - includes all transformations, utils, runtime info attributes and pass managers.

 Transformation flow in transformation library has several layers:
 1. Pass managers - executes list of transformations using `*_tbl.hpp` file.
 For example conversion form OpSetX to OpSetY.